Family (Proverbs)

 There would be two mistakes we could make as we read this.
 One is to become too harsh and dominant with our children, so that we fail to nurture them and we pull out not only weeds but what's good.
 This view is wrong because these verses do not provide license for abuse.
 The discipline here is not out of anger or hate or a desire to harm.
 It's out of concern for the well-being of the child.

-The other mistake we could make is to be to be so lenient and permissive that we don't discipline at all, and pretty soon everything is weeds.
+The other mistake we could make is to be so lenient and permissive that we don't discipline at all, and pretty soon everything is weeds.
 Both would be tragic.
 Being overly permissive or overly harsh with our kids is equally wrong.

 Some of us are much too hard on our children.
 We've never taken the time to stop yelling, to sit down and carefully listen and ask, "How are you doing?
 What's on your mind?"
-Some of us are far too lenient and we've never loved our children enough to say, "This has to stop.
+Some of us are far too lenient, and we've never loved our children enough to say, "This has to stop.
 For your own good you cannot do this."
 Proverbs gives us the wisdom to realize that our children are sinners, and that they need wisdom and discipline from their parents if they are going to grow to be wise.

 This is what it means to be a wise single person, a wise spouse, a wise parent.
 Family life is hard because of sin.
 It requires wisdom.
 Wisdom for a single person means choosing a marriage partner carefully.
 Wisdom for a married person means protecting and nurturing the marriage.
 Wisdom for a parent means lovingly correcting our children to help them improve.